-Computers for Success –Canada Inc.| Ordinateurs pour l’excellence –Canada Inc. (CFSC-OPEC) is a not-for-profit organization, established in 2005, supporting the impacts of Government of Canada’s digital inclusion and economic development programs.
-CFSC-OPEC’s services stand in four pillars – marketing and communications, partnership development, strategic planning, and project management.
+Computers for Success –Canada Inc.| Ordinateurs pour l’excellence –Canada Inc. (CFSC-OPEC) is a not-for-profit organization established in 2005, supporting Government of Canada digital inclusion and economic development programs.
+CFSC-OPEC’s services include project management, communications, partnership development, and strategic planning.